pulp-platform/hci/README.md

  - https://github.com/pulp-platform/neureka
  - https://github.com/pulp-platform/redmule

+# Style guide
+These IPs use a slightly different style than other PULP IPs.
+Refer to `STYLE.md` for some indications.

 # References
 If you are using HCI IPs for an academic publication, we recommend citing one or more of the following papers, which describe several aspects of the HCI system:
 ```